ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-6-3.md

-# Tips for Tracking Progress and Making Adjustments

 Tracking progress and making necessary adjustments are crucial elements of the reinvention cycle for businesses striving for sustainable success.
 This chapter provides valuable tips and strategies to effectively track progress and make adjustments along the way.